Accessing Abortion in NC

 Different types of abortion are available to you depending on how far along you are in your pregnancy.

 • Medication abortion is typically available up to 8-11 weeks, depending on the provider.
 It’s most effective for pregnancies under 8 weeks.
 It consists of two pills, mifepristone and misoprostol, which you take 48 hours apart.
-In North Carolina, you’re required to take the first pill in the clinic, but you can take the second pill at home.
+You may experience some bleeding and cramping.
+This is normal and can usually be managed at home.

 • In-clinic abortion is a medical procedure that ends a pregnancy.
 There are a couple kinds of in-clinic abortion procedures, and many factors may impact which is right for you.
 You can discuss these options with your provider.
 Suction abortion is the most common type of in-clinic abortion.
 It uses suction to empty your uterus.
 It’s typically available between about 5 weeks and about 16 weeks.